pitheorem/PiCompositor/README.md

     * You can add your own color tags by appending a Name and RGB values to the 'ColorTags_Table' DAT inside the PiCOMPOSITOR COMP (under 'UI' annotation).

+The color of each layer will also appears behind the active layer's name within the PREVIEW and PARAMETER PANEL, just to make it a bit more clear.

 ---
 ## NAMEs & IDs